fmnas/fmnas-site/README.md

 GitHub Actions are used to automatically deploy the `main` branch to the prod site and the `test` branch to the test site.
 See the Workflow section above for more details.

+The following workflow files are present in .github/workflows:

+* backups.yml - Nightly backups of the ASM database and blog (not tracked on GitHub) to our Scaleway bucket.
+* deploy-functions.yml - Deploys Google Cloud Functions from functions/.
+* deploy-{prod,test}.yml - Builds and deploys the website to Dreamhost, and regenerates src/generated.php.
+* regenerate-images-{prod,test}.yml - Calls the API to regenerate cached images when the image scaling code ( src/resize.php) changes.
+* sync-test.yml - Merges `main` back into `test` after a PR is merged, so you can `git pull` test and be up to date with the merge commit in `main`.
+* todo-issues.yml - Creates issues from TODOs added in `test`, and closes issues for removed TODOs.

 ### Manual deployment

 #### Requirements (build server/local machine)